 Qbix and Intercoin were founded to help build web-based online communities, and secure them with crypto, respectively.
 As our investor presentation explains, once you have a social network, you can roll out a payment network on top of it.
 But crypto can power a lot more than secure payments; it can also power secure elections, governance, and analytics.

 CommunityContract is a smart contract that provides a standard interface for managing who belongs to a community, and what roles they have.
+It enforces rules you set about which roles can assign other roles and permissions.
 Other contracts, such as

 VotingContract (elections) and

-ControlContract (management) rely on this contract to handle the above concerns.
+ControlContract (management) rely on this contract for the above functionality.

 CommunityContract supports a hierarchical model, where an